devkristie/portfolio/README.md

 - Profile Section: Personal touch with information about services, an image, and a quote to engage visitors.
 - Contact Form: Providing a convenient way for visitors to get in touch with me.
 - Footer: Including navigation links for easy access to important pages and giving credit where it's due.
 These elements work together to create a cohesive and informative website that effectively showcases my services and portfolio.
+- Privacy Policy: Providing users with information regarding their privacy and cookie policies.

 **Functionality Explanation:**